Environment Variables in Linux: How to List, Set & Manage

 set | grep [VARIABLE_NAME]

-The simplest way to set a variable using the command line is to type its name followed by a value:
+The simplest way to create a user environment variable is to type its name in the terminal, followed by its value.
+The syntax is:

 [VARIABLE_NAME]=[variable_value]